-However, if you have more than just minor discomfort, both rest and medication are no longer effective.
+If you have more than just minor discomfort, both rest and medication are no longer effective.
 You need to make some serious changes with your lifestyle.
 This is even more important if you sit for extended periods of time.

 Did you really say ‘serious’?

 The Main Culprits

 Your longer working hours, physically demanding careers, intense activities, traveling longer distances and extended time on the chair, is worsening your pain and has ultimately become a chronic issue.

 The most common times are at the office, driving & on the ‘screens.’
 As much as we feel that we are more productive in our lives and for the sake of others, there is a physical cost for it every time.

 If it hurts when you’re at work or driving, then you should learn how this simple technique can help you when it hurts to sit.

 The Effect on Your Body

 These muscles consist of all of the muscles of your spine from the pelvis to the base of your skull.
 It is the deeper, smaller and less visible intrinsic muscles that run along your entire spine and make several adjustments and corrections while you stand to maintain your posture and balance.

 As you are seated, there is a significant change in the need for these muscles to give support.
 When seated with a lumbar support, the intrinsic and abdominal muscles are no longer active.
 They cease to support your spine as it rests.

 Lumbar supports on a chair are generally a bad idea as they only encourage you to relax when upright.
 This can cause you pain.
 They encourage you to lose active support from your muscles and to be less likely to remain upright.

 While a seat can seem like a preferred alternative to standing, it has its risk.